Bizzabo vs Cvent: A Comprehensive Comparison

 Neither Bizzabo nor Cvent publishes transparent pricing, which makes total cost of ownership hard to project without a sales conversation.

 Bizzabo charges $499 per user per month, billed annually, with a minimum of 3 users.
-That's a floor of $17,999/year.
+That creates a floor of $17,999 per year.
 The base plan includes unlimited events and registrations, which eliminates per-event budgeting anxiety.

-But CRM/martech integrations, the sponsor portal, the speaker portal, networking with meeting scheduling, the custom-branded app, API access, SSO, and white-label branding are all premium add-ons with undisclosed pricing.
+But CRM and martech integrations, the sponsor portal, the speaker portal, networking with meeting scheduling, the custom-branded app, API access, SSO, and white-label branding are all premium add-ons with undisclosed pricing.
 The Klik SmartBadge is priced separately per event.
-A realistic enterprise deployment with integrations, Klik, and premium features will cost well above the base.
+A realistic enterprise deployment with integrations, Klik, and premium features will cost substantially above the base.

 ZoomInfo is also custom-quoted, with pricing based on seats, credits, and features.
-But unlike the event platforms, ZoomInfo offers two free entry points: ZoomInfo Lite (permanent free tier with 10 monthly export credits) and a 7-day free trial of the full platform.
-For teams testing whether B2B intelligence improves their event ROI, the barrier to entry is zero.
+Unlike the event platforms, ZoomInfo offers two free entry points: ZoomInfo Lite (a permanent free tier with 10 monthly export credits) and a 7-day free trial of the full platform.
+For teams testing whether B2B intelligence improves their event ROI, the starting cost is zero.

 Support models reflect different customer relationships

 ZoomInfo structures support through its Help Center, ZoomInfo University with role-specific learning paths, and direct phone support.
-The company redesigned its onboarding from 30 to 90 days, producing a 25% improvement in satisfaction.
-Enterprise customers get dedicated account management.
+The company redesigned its onboarding program from a 30-day to a 90-day model, producing a 25% improvement in satisfaction scores.
+Enterprise customers receive dedicated account management.

 Platform reliability matters for live events